Understanding Your Aid Award

 Your award may consist of one or more of the following sources of aid:

 Reed Grants.
 Reed gift aid is awarded based on your demonstrated financial need, as determined by the information provided on the CSS PROFILE.
 The grant awarded represents the maximum amount that can be offered to you; Reed does not change or negotiate awards based on caparisons with other schools.
 If you feel you have an extenuating circumstance, review our "Requests for Reconsideration" page and submit the required information for review.

 Financial aid packages for international students contain a Reed Loan.
 The amount of packaged student loan for international first-year students is $4,000; $4,500 for sophomores; $5,000 for juniors; and $5,500 for seniors.

-Student Employment is an earned form of financial assistance.
-A work award is NOT a guarantee of employment; it is the student’s responsibility to locate a job and work a sufficient number of hours to earn their allocation.
-Unlike other types of financial aid, student employment earnings are delivered in the form of a biweekly paycheck.
+Student Work is an earned form of financial assistance.
+A work award is NOT a guarantee of a job; it is the student’s responsibility to locate a job and work a sufficient number of hours to earn their allocation.
+Unlike other types of financial aid, student work earnings are delivered in the form of a biweekly paycheck.